 - Display, all participants are sent a written briefing.
-It is important to distribute this information as early as possible to allow pilots to plan and is particularly important for fast jets which might be a little less flexible in their timings.
-The quality of the mapping / imagery provided is also vital to aid pilots in planning their displays. - B2 The content of the briefing will vary depending on the complexity of the Flying Display, but the following items should, where appropriate, be included: - a) Place, date, time (UTC or local time) and duration of the Flying Display - b) Name and contact details for the FDD and other key personnel, including those for use on the day of the display - c) A copy of any related CAA Permissions and Exemptions issued - d) Flying programme - e) Map of the display location showing the site layout, Display Area, local area and local hazards / avoids.
+It is important to distribute this information as early as possible to allow pilots time to plan.
+The quality of the mapping / imagery provided is also vital to aid pilots in planning their displays. - B2 The written brief should be concise and site specific. - B3 The content of the briefing will vary depending on the complexity of the Flying Display.
+The relevance and importance of reproducing direct excerpts from this CAP should only be included if essential, but the following items should be considered, where appropriate: - a) Place, date, time and duration - b) Name and contact details for the FDD and other key personnel, including those for use on the day of the display - c) A copy of any related CAA Permissions and Exemptions issued - d) Flying programme - e) Map of the display location showing the site layout, Display Area, local area and local hazards / avoids.
 In addition, the use of clearly marked satellite images and / or overhead photographs (if available) often provide a very powerful, clear pictorial image for pilots to familiarise with during display preparation and planning.
 If using such images, for standardisation, the following colours are suggested:

-Suggested colour coding of lines 65 on maps 66
+Suggested colour coding of lines 75 on maps 76

 Orange 150 metre display line

 Red 230 metre display line

 Blue 450 metre display line

 Yellow Restricted areas (no overflight / no aeros / min heights for example)

 Red triangle Display datum

 Green Spectator areas, Car Parks and Crowd Line.

-65 For standardisation, it is recommended that where a 75 metre line is required to be illustrated or marked that purple is used

-66 In addition to the example display lines shown above, further benefit may be gained from the illustration of Display Area boundaries (not shown) on satellite images.
+For standardisation, it is recommended that where a 75 metre line is required to be illustrated or marked that purple is used In addition to the example display lines shown above, further benefit may be gained from the illustration of Display Area boundaries (not shown) on satellite images.

-- f) Flying Display minima - g) Details of how Display Lines will be marked at the site and how they will be recognised on the day by the pilot - h) Details of the display datum, whether an easily identifiable feature, a Lat / Long or a grid reference - i) Air Traffic Services information including: - i) Type of air traffic service available to pilots A/G, AFIS or ATC - ii) Arrival and departure procedures (including taxi instructions) - iii) Radio frequencies and, if required, transponder codes - iv) Procedures during the Flying Display - v) Radio failure procedures - vi) Holding areas and altitudes - vii) Adjacent air traffic conflictions - viii) Local flying restrictions - ix) Local diversion airfields - Details of any NOTAM or RA(T) which might have been established for the event, including lateral and vertical extent and times of activation - j) Any deviations from Flying Display limits and weather minima set out in CAP 403 - k) Procedures to be followed when the Flying Display includes items such as ballooning, parachuting, parascending, paragliding, hang-gliding, banner towing and foot launched aircraft - I) Procedures for cancellation or variation of the flying programme - m) Details of aircraft parking and refuelling arrangements - n) Arrangements for any Pleasure Flights and visiting aircraft - References to Emergency Service cover and any specific procedures - Details of place and time where the formal pre-display verbal briefing will be conducted at the event - q) Details of arrangements for telephone briefings for any pilot unable to attend the formal pre-display briefing
+- f) Flying Display minima77 - g) Details of how Display Lines will be marked at the site - h) Details of the display datum - i) Air Traffic Services information including: - i) Type of air traffic service available to pilots - ii) Arrival and departure procedures (including taxi instructions) - iii) Radio frequencies and, if required, transponder codes - iv) Procedures during the Flying Display - v) Radio failure procedures - vi) Holding areas and altitudes - vii) Adjacent air traffic conflictions - viii) Local flying restrictions - ix) Local diversion airfields - i) Details of any NOTAM or RA(T) which might have been established for the event - j) Any deviations from the limits and minima set out in this CAP - k) Procedures to be followed when the Flying Display includes items such as ballooning, parachuting, parascending, paragliding, hang-gliding, banner towing and foot launched aircraft - Details of aircraft parking and refuelling arrangements - m) Arrangements for any Pleasure Flights and visiting aircraft - n) References to Emergency Service cover and any specific procedures - o) Details of place and time where the formal pre-display verbal briefing will be conducted - Details of arrangements for telephone briefings for any pilot unable to attend the formal pre-display briefing